aggie-coding-club/Zeta-Physics-Engine/README.md

 # **Zeta-Physics-Engine**

-3D header-only physics engine (Mechanics) created to be used by a 3D graphics library.

 <img src="ZetaLogo.png" width="400" height="400"/>

+3D header-only mechanics physics engine created to be used by a 3D graphics library.

 ___

 ## To Use
-* Include "include/physicshandler.h"
+* Clone the Zeta repository.
+* Copy the include/zeta folder into your include directory.
+* `#include <zeta/physicshandler.h` in the file you want to use Zeta in.

+___

+## Resources for Contributing
+* If you want to get started contributing to Zeta, check out our [resources page](https://github.com/Salamence064/Zeta-Resources) for some important information

+___

+## Bug Reports
+* To report a bug open an issue detailing the bug with relevant screenshots and code snippets and tag it with the "bug" tag.

+___

-## Example Compilation:
+## Future Additions
-* On linux: `make -f makefile`
-* On Windows: `make win -f makefile`
-* With MinGW: `mingw32-make.exe win`
+* Kinematic Bodies
+* Rotational Kinematics
+* Add source files and move the header-only version to a branch
+* Arbitrary Polyhedrons

 ___